-Table 5-1 Online Client Management Configuration Parameters
+Table 6-1 Online Client Management Configuration Parameters

 Parameter Description Username Name of the connected client.

-Parameter Description SSID and Band Indicates the access mode of the client, which can be wireless or wired.
+SSID and Band Indicates the access mode of the client, which can be wireless or wired.
 The SSID and frequency band is displayed when a client is connected wirelessly.
-Signal Quality The Wi-Fi signal strength of the client and the associated channel. i Note This information is displayed only in the wireless online client list.
+The Wi-Fi signal strength of the client and the associated channel.
+Signal Quality i Note This information is displayed only in the wireless online client list.
 Connected To Indicates wired or wireless connection, the associated device and SN.
 IP/MAC Indicates the IP address and MAC address of the client.
-Negotiated Rate Negotiation rate between the client and the AP. i Note This information is displayed only in the wireless online client list.
-Online Duration Client access duration. i Note This information is displayed only in the wireless online client list.
-LimitSpeed Implement wireless speed limiting for clients to prevent certain clients from consuming large amounts of bandwidth resources.
-For details, see 5.4 Configuring Client Rate Limiting.
-Note This information is displayed only in the wireless online client list.
-Action You can click the corresponding button to perform association and block operations on online clients.
+Rate Indicates the uplink and downlink rates of the client.
+Negotiation rate between the client and the AP.
+Negotiated Rate i Note This information is displayed only in the wireless online client list.
+Client access duration.
+Online Duration i Note This information is displayed only in the wireless online client list.
+Implement wireless speed limiting for clients to prevent certain clients from consuming large amounts of bandwidth resources.
+For details, see 6.5 LimitSpeed Configuring Client Rate Limiting. i) Note This information is displayed only in the wireless online client list.

+scription

+u can click the corresponding button to perform access control, association, and ock operations on online clients.

+u